Vazgen005/lx-backup/README.md

 # lx-backup
-A backup application that I wrote for my college.
+A backup application that I wrote for my cullege.

+im eating samwich. nedotyopa